Samparkyn/ad-dashboard/README.md

 #### Deployment
 Either deploy the static assets to a service like netlify, surge, or the github pages (simple upload), or run the docker image from a hosted server

-#### Notes
-- This app didn’t need any dependencies other than React/React-Router.
-Due to its simplicity, just using State would be enough to keep and pass the data around.

-- I’ve included Redux to demonstrate how it could be done using Axios to fetch the data and redux-thunk middleware to handle the promises.

- - Since this app didn’t require complex side-effects, there was no need for redux-saga.

 #### Error handling
 - Since I was in full control of the data flow and time was short, I didn’t include any error handling besides the redux actions.